djuds/Active-Directory/README.md

 ADSI filters to limit Active Directory results.

-Used for integrations Active Directory
+Used for integrations with Active Directory